RasenRhino/rasenrhino.github.io/content/posts/signal_tofu.md

 - The signature on the signed prekey is verified against the uploaded identity key.
 - Bindings happen on the client end.
 Even if numbers like `+1 555 1234` and `+1 555 5678` publish the same identity key, the user’s app will bind that key to whichever number she picked, and that binding is locked on first use.

+I did go through some more bits, and the code did work according to the spec.
+Nothing out of the ordinary.

 But can't a server pretend to be Alice?

 ---